 Located approximately 6 miles (10 kilometers) from Pittsburgh, in O'Hara Township, the Bayernhof Music Museum features many popular as well as rare musical instruments from the 19th and 20th Centuries.
 Apart from this, it also displays various ephemera and artifacts related to music.
 The museum is housed within an old German mansion that overlooks the Allegheny River.
 Open all week, the Bayernhof Museum makes for an interesting visit.

 As you walk into the Phipps Conservatory and Botanical Gardens, you feel like you've been transported to another world.
 The lush tree cover and plants create a pleasant and calm atmosphere.
 The park offers a wide variety of educational programs teaching various methods to preserve the environment.
 It also offers grants to students wanting to pursue their studies in botany and other related fields.
-Check the website for more details.
+Moreover, the Center for Sustainable Landscapes which is found within the conservatory is environmentally sustainable, earning four stars from the Sustainable SITES Initiative.

 Home to Major League Baseball's Pittsburgh Pirates, this ballpark, with its seating capacity of more then 38,000, has been entertaining thousands upon thousands of fans since 2001.
 It is considered one of the best facilities in the country.
 Once you are here, take the time to check out the imposing arches and brick exterior.
 Parking is ample around the ballpark.